ericthomasca/resume-v1/metadata.typ

 #let varDisplayLogo = false // Decide if you want to display organisation logo or not

-#let ifAIInjection = false // Decide if you want to inject AI prompt or not
+#let ifAIInjection = true // Decide if you want to inject AI prompt or not

-#let keywordsInjectionList = ("Data Analyst", "GCP", "Python", "SQL", "Tableau",) // Leave blank if you don't want to inject keywords
+#let keywordsInjectionList = ("Data Analyst", "GCP", "Python", "SQL", "Tableau",)